Callumgander/CourseNotes/Building a Simple Interpreter.md

   - if it's not None and fails to match any of these, call the error method
   - outside of the while loop, return the Token(EOF, None) to show that the next token is the end of the expression
 - an eat method that takes the token type as an argument,
-  - check's is it's current_token type matches it's supposed type, if so assign the lexical analyser to the current_token, else return an error
+  - check's if it's current_token type matches it's supposed type, if so assign the lexical analyser to the current_token, else return an error
 - a term method that asssigns the current token to a token variable, calls eat and passes it INTEGER, then returns the value property on the token
 - a expression method, the parser/interpreter
   - assigns the get_next_token() method to the current_token property